Home » Posts tagged 'fish'

 Keep your pencils sharp, and in this case, also keep your markers properly stored so they don’t dry out.

 This is Caturus, a prehistoric fish which swam in the oceans during the Mesozoic Era.
-Fossils of this saltwater fish have been found in North America, Europe, northern Africa, and as far as China within rocks spanning from the beginning of the Triassic Period about 250 MYA up to the middle of the Cretaceous Period, about 100 MYA.
-However, most fossils have been found in Europe in rock layers dated to the middle and late Jurassic Period, about 170-150 MYA.
+Fossils of this saltwater fish have been found in North America, Europe, northern Africa, and as far as China within rocks spanning from the beginning of the Triassic Period about 250 million years ago (MYA) up to the middle of the Cretaceous Period, about 100 MYA.
+However, most Caturus fossils have been found in Europe within rock layers dated to the middle and late Jurassic Period, about 170-150 MYA.

 Despite a superficial resemblance to a salmon, Caturus was actually more closely related to a bowfin (Amia calva), which is a rather primitive ray-finned fish.

 So far, paleontologists have identified fourteen species of Caturus.
-The largest species, Caturus furcatus, which lived in the shallow sea that covered much of Europe during the late Jurassic period about 150 MYA, reached three feet long; other species were much smaller.
-One species, Caturus dartoni, is known from North America in rocks dated to the middle Jurassic, about 165 MYA.
+The largest species, Caturus furcatus, which lived in the Tethys Sea (the shallow sea that covered much of Europe during the middle Jurassic to the middle Cretaceous Period), reached three feet long; other species were much smaller.
+One species, Caturus dartoni, is known from North America in rocks dated to the middle Jurassic Period, about 165 MYA.
 Only two skeletons of this particular species have been found, the largest measuring 15 inches long.

 Caturus. © Jason R. Abdale.
 September 5, 2020.